 I’m a PhD student at the University of Sheffield.
 I am a plant population biologist interested in how comparative analyses of population models can provide insight into fundamental and applied questions about the nature of life history trade-offs and responses to environmental change.
 I am always exploring new ways to visualise life history data and I am an advocate of open-access and reproducible research.

-I'm a PhD student at the University of Sheffield.
-That's the main thing going on in my life at the moment.
-I love wildlife and outdoorness; getting on my bike or going for long walks in the Peak District.
-But I also like coding, and steam trains.
-I'm a huge fan of botanical gardens and I have a terrible habit of taking lots of pictures of plants and never getting around to identifying them.
+I’m a huge fan of botanical gardens and I have a terrible habit of taking lots of pictures of plants and never getting around to identifying them.
+I also like trains.

 Background: we observe an impressive diversity of life history strategies across the tree of life.